 The company then showed the audience a few recordings of the robot carrying out additional tasks like picking up boxes.

 Musk told the audience that Tesla’s Optimus stands out from other “pretty fantastic humanoid robot displays” because he perceives it as incredibly powerful and fit for mass production in “millions” of units.
-Afterward, the Tesla team moved a non-walking prototype on stage.
+Afterwards, the Tesla team moved a non-walking prototype on stage.

 The second Optimus prototype, which was “very near to production” had a different body compared to the first robot.
 However, it was not fully functional at the time of the exhibition.
 To display the wrist and hand motion, it was placed on a platform where it waved to the audience.
 According to Musk, the robot has actuators, a battery pack, and everything else but “was not quite ready to walk,” as the team wheeled it away.